stephenfowler/TimeMaximizer/README.md

 This is a work in progress and is a space for me to remedy my lack of experience in Node.js.
 My Todo list for this project are as follows:
 1. Slack integration so it will send you articles based on your status.
-2. Better time scheduling
+2. Better time scheduling.
-3. A managment UI
+3. A managment UI for adding, removing and editing articles in the db.
-4. A way to tell it which articles you have read
+4. A way to tell it which articles you have read.
-5. An integration with pocket or possible evernote so that when you save an article for later it will add it to the db
+5. An integration with pocket or possible evernote so that when you save an article for later it will add it to the db.
-6. A rough way to determine how long it will take to read an article
+6. A rough way to determine how long it will take to read an article.
-7. Add tests and restructure the code or perhaps just switch over to my "Take 2" version located at https://github.com/stephenfowler/time-maximizer
+7. Add tests and restructure the code or perhaps just switch over to my "Take 2" version located at https://github.com/stephenfowler/time-maximizer.

 If you have suggestions or a really cool idea please feel free to post on it in github.